Stability of SIS Spreading Processes in Networks with Non-Markovian Transmission and Recovery: Conclusion

 \section{Conclusion}

-In this paper, we have analyzed the dynamics of a generalized model of spreading over arbitrary networks with phase-type transmission and recovery times.
+In this paper, we have analyzed the dynamics of an {SIS} model of spreading over arbitrary networks with phase-type transmission and recovery times.
 Since phase-type distributions form a dense family in the space of positive-valued distributions, our results allow to theoretically analyze arbitrary transmission and recovery times within an arbitrary accuracy.
-In this context, we have derived conditions for a generalized spreading process to converge towards the infection-free equilibrium (i.e., to eradicate the spread) with a given exponential decay rate.
-In contrast with existing results, we provide an analysis of the \emph{stochastic} spreading dynamics over \emph{arbitrary} networks without relying on mean-field approximations.
-Our results illustrate that the particular shape of the transmission/recovery distribution heavily influences the decay rate of the convergence towards the infection-free equilibrium.
-In particular, we observe that the `heavier' the tail of the transmission distribution, the more `viral' the spreading process becomes.
-Furthermore, the `thiner' the tail of the recovery distribution, the faster the spreading process `dies out' in the network.
+In this context, we have derived conditions for this generalized spreading model to converge towards the infection-free equilibrium (i.e., to eradicate the spread) with a given exponential decay rate.
+We have specifically provided a \emph{transient} analysis of the \emph{stochastic} spreading dynamics over arbitrary networks without relying on mean-field approximations.
+Our results illustrate that the particular shape of the transmission/recovery distribution heavily influences the exponential decay rate of the convergence towards the infection-free equilibrium. {Through numerical simulations, we have specifically observed that our results allow to theoretically confirm some observations previously obtained by numerical simulations and mean-field approximations.}

+{A possible direction for future research is considering time-varying (temporal) networks~\cite{Masuda2016b,Holme2015b} in which transmission and recovery events follow non-Poissonian distributions.
+Another interesting research direction is developing an optimal resource allocation strategy for non-Markovian epidemic spreading processes.
+Although we can find in the literature various research efforts~\cite{Wan2008IET,Preciado2014,Han2015a,Ogura2015a,AbadTorres2016} for designing containment methodologies for networked epidemic spreading processes, many of them are based on decay rates that are derived under the Markovian assumption on transmission and recovery events.
+In this direction, it is of practical interest to investigate how the non-Markovianity of spreading dynamics alters the optimal allocation strategies that have been investigated in the literature.}

+\begin{IEEEbiography} {Masaki Ogura} received the B.Sc.~degree in Engineering and M.Sc.~degree in Informatics from Kyoto University, and the Ph.D. degree in Mathematics from Texas Tech University.
+He was a Postdoctoral Researcher with the Department of Electrical and Systems Engineering at the University of Pennsylvania.
+He is currently an Assistant Professor with the Division of Information Science, Nara Institute of Science and Technology, Japan.
+His research interests include network science, dynamical systems, and convex optimizations with applications to epidemic control, consensus formation, and product development processes. \end{IEEEbiography}